-- Kittelson has provided a draft scoping document currently being reviewed by WMPO and City staff. - Work anticipated to begin in June 2023. - Final study report anticipated in late spring/early summer 2024.
+- Kittelson provided a scoping document which was reviewed by WMPO and City staff. - A project team kickoff meeting with the consultant, WMPO staff, and NCDOT IMD staff was held on June 22, 2023. - Final study report anticipated in late spring/early summer 2024.